Electrical Wiring & Rewiring Services in the North Shore

 A standard electrical outlet is powered by a 120-volt wire.
 Most large appliances with motors (washing machines, refrigerators, dishwashers, etc.) need more than 120 volts.
 They need their own dedicated 240-volt outlet to ensure that they have enough power and to avoid overloading the circuit on a standard outlet.

 How can I tell if my home’s wiring is grounded?

 The most obvious way is to look at your electrical outlets.
-If they have 3 holes instead of 2, they are grounded.
+If they have three holes instead of two, they are grounded.
 However, older homes may have been renovated, leaving some outlets grounded and others not.
 If you’re unsure whether your home lacks this important safety feature, call the experts at Cranney Home Services to take a look.

 How long does a home’s wiring last?

 In general, properly installed wiring can be expected to last at least 50 years, and as long as 100.
 The life span of a home’s wiring will be greatly impacted by the material, the installation, the conditions, and the use.
 If your home’s wiring is 40+ years old, it might be good to have it inspected.